 "Homer don't care"

-Note: double quotes and single quotes can be used interchangeably in Python; however, it is a good idea to be consistent.
+Note: double quotes and single quotes can be used interchangeably in Python; however, it is important that we stay consistent.

 Python is picky like this for a reason.
 Once it knows we are working with a string, it gives us specific functionality for operating on strings.
-We call this functionality "functions", or "methods".
+We call this functionality a function, or a method.

 For example here is a method that works with a string (text), but does not work with a number.